jamesheald/COIN/README.md

     obj(p).alpha = 8.9556                            % alpha hyperparameter of the Chinese restaurant franchise for the context obj(p).rho = 0.2501                              % rho (self-transition) hyperparameter of the Chinese restaurant franchise for the context

-    % paradigm for participant p
-    obj(p).x = ...;
+    % paradigm for participant p (possibly unique to each participant) obj(p).x = ...;

-    % adaptation for participant p
-    obj(p).adaptation = ...;
+    % adaptation for participant p (unique to each participant) obj(p).adaptation = ...;

 end